ankit-sikarwar-001/sattu-app/README.md

 <h2>Developer :- Ankit Singh</h2>

+this app made for my friend internship project

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: